KageKirin/git-hub.py/README.md

 # git-hub.py

-A small git extension for github.
+A small git extension for github, written in Python3 and relying on Github API v3.

-Python3,

 ## Install